Healthdirect Free Australian health advice you can count on.

 What are the different types of spina bifida?

-Meningocele occurs when a fluid sac pushes through the gap between the vertebrae.
-It generally does not cause any nerve damage because no part of the spinal cord is contained within the fluid sac.
-However, some people with meningocele may have minor disabilities.
+Meningocele occurs when a sac of fluid bulges through the gap between the vertebrae.
+No part of the spinal cord is contained in the fluid sac, so it usually does not cause any nerve damage.
+Some people with meningocele have minor disabilities.

-Myelomeningocele is the most severe type of spina bifida.
-The spinal canal is open and a portion of the spinal cord or nerves is exposed in a sac that pushes through the opening that may or may not be covered with spinal membranes (meninges).
+Myelomeningocele is the most serious and severe type of spina bifida.
+A fluid sac which also contains parts of the spinal cord or spinal nerves bulge out through an opening in the spine.
+The sac may or may not be covered with the meninges (membranes) that cover the spinal cord.
 This kind of spina bifida can cause moderate to severe disabilities.

 Illustration showing different types of spina bifida.